-Since 2013, Trek Africa Tours has been providing unforgettable safari experiences in Uganda and Rwanda.
+Since 2013, Trek Africa Expeditions has been providing unforgettable safari experiences in Uganda and Rwanda.
 Over the years, we have expanded our reach to include Tanzania, Kenya, and the Democratic Republic of Congo, allowing us to offer even more incredible adventures across the African continent.

 Our secret to success lies in our dynamic team, made up of passionate Ugandan staff, energized by our experienced managers and directors.
 We pride ourselves on delivering authentic and personalized experiences to every traveler we meet, ensuring that our clients leave with unforgettable memories.

-When you choose Trek Africa Tours, you can trust that our staff will provide you with accurate and up-to-date information to help you plan your dream safari.
+When you choose Trek Africa Expeditions, you can trust that our staff will provide you with accurate and up-to-date information to help you plan your dream safari.
 Our dedication to our clients has earned us top ratings and glowing reviews on popular travel platforms like Trip Advisor and Safari Bookings.

 Join us on a journey of a lifetime and discover the wonders of Africa with Trek Africa Expeditions.